TBastiani/ResToC/README.md

 Step 3: Then it becomes a simple matter of including `generated_resources.h`, `generated_resources.c` and `compiled_resources.c` into your projects's source list.

-# Access the resources from C source code
+# Access the resources from C

 ```
 #include "generated_resources.h"